 Selfies are everywhere.
 Just browse your social media feed to see the evidence.
 There seems to be two camps in this regard; those who are obsessed with selfies, and those with an aversion to taking photos of themselves.
 Where do you fall?
 Learn how to take the perfect selfie with these 5 tips.

-What Is The Definition Of A Selfie?
+What Is A Selfie?

 Why Do People Take Selfies?

-Social media is the perfect arena for sharing selfies, with each like, share, and affirming comment, self esteem increases, boosting confidence and feelings of self-worth, Beyond that, selfies are a great way to document your every-day life.
+Social media is the perfect arena for sharing selfies.
+With each like, share, and affirming comment, self-esteem increases, boosting confidence and feelings of self-worth, Beyond that, selfies are a great way to document your every-day life.
 Selfies are particularly great for travel as you can take pictures of yourself in each location you visit.

-How To Take A Great Selfie
+How To Take A Perfect Selfie Using Your Phone

 1. Look For The Light